Ramondy/FSND_capstone/README.md

 Contributors pledge money to Money_pots.

 - a Fundraiser creates a Money_pot to raise money
-- a Fundraiser updates or deletes a Money_pot at will
+- a Fundraiser updates, closes or deletes a Money_pot at will
-- a Money_pot stays open until the target is reached or the Fundraiser deletes the Money_pot

 - the list of all open Money_pots is accessible to both Fundraisers and Contributors
 - a User pledges money to any Money_pot